-"Growing tired of spiritualism, she next pretended that she was a member of the Mediæval Society of the Rosy Cross, which, according to her, still existed and had its headquarters in Amsterdam, whence the brethren, who presided over the Society, frequently came to America to visit Blavatsky in their 'astral forms."
+"Growing tired of spiritualism, she next pretended that she was a member of the Mediæval Society of the Rosy Cross, which, according to her, still existed and had its headquarters in Amsterdam, whence the brethren, who presided over the Society, frequently came to America to right Plant had in their texts of America 12.

+visit Blavatsky in their 'astral forms.'"